Binghamton University Emergency Alert System Policies and Procedures

 - Drills shall be conducted as often as emergency management finds appropriate in order to ensure that the system is effective and operational.
 The drills shall serve as a functional test of the systems, as well as an educational tool for the Binghamton University community.
 There would be two types of tests, an administrative test and a functional test which could be done together.

 - Administrative test — will test how much time it takes to get emergency information from the dispatcher or senior ranking police officer to emergency management or the NYSUP administration (i.e. Chief Officers) and from them, to Communications & Marketing, and to other agencies such as physical facilities and telecommunications.

 - Functional test — will test the Emergency Alert System by broadcasting to students, staff, and faculty a non-emergency message informing them of the test and providing information regarding what to do if this had been an actual emergency.

-- Communications and Marketing shall place a link to the Telecommunications registration page on the Binghamton University’s internet home page.
+- Communications and Marketing shall place a link to the registration page on the Binghamton University’s internet home page.
 Placing the registration link on the Binghamton University’s internet home page will increase awareness of the service and facilitate the registration process.

 - Incoming freshmen and transfer students may be offered the opportunity to register during their orientation sessions.

 - New students may be educated about the Emergency Alert System during freshmen or transfer orientation.
 A representative from emergency management and/or from Communications and Marketing may present information regarding the Emergency Alert System program and explain the importance of this system to the new incoming students and their families.